 If you meet the criteria listed below, eligible workers can apply for a support letter through the online portal, which opened on April 22, 2025, and will remain open until December 31, 2025.

 To complete the application, applicants must additionally submit a letter of employment, proof of work authorization status or restoration request, and a valid MPNP Expression of Interest profile.
-It is critical that you ensur all documentation is complete and accurate, as incomplete applications will not be processed.
-To qualify for this extension, skilled workers must:
+It is critical that you ensure all documentation is complete and accurate, as incomplete applications will not be processed.
+To qualify:

-Submitting a complete application greatly improves your chances of approval.
-However, it’s important to understand that while Immigration, Refugees and Citizenship Canada (IRCC) will accept applications until the specified end date of December 31, 2025, Manitoba still has the authority to limit the number of Support Letters issued under this policy at any time, as indicated on their government website.
-Therefore, it is highly recommended to apply for your work permit extension as early as possible.
+Granted, submitting a complete application increases your chances of approval, however, it is important to take into consideration that the government of Manitoba still holds the power to limit the number of Support Letters issued at any given moment, as indicated on their government website.
+Therefore, it is advantageous to apply for a work permit extension as early as possible to avoid this potential limitation.

 This temporary extension is not only beneficial to skilled workers, but it also helps Manitoba retain skilled workers who can continue to contribute to its economy.
 Evidently, since Manitoba has the power to limit the number of Support Letters issued at any time, only complete applications that meet all the requirements will be considered for extensions.